fortunecookies/overview/README.md

 | Flash Sale                           | fixed quantity; fixed price; parallel sales, first come first served until gone.                                                            |
 | Buy Now                              | Can be applied to any sale; a price that is above current market rate and allows you to purchase the Next FortuneCookie.   |

-* Reverse Auction: fixed quantity; high > low variable price; sold sequentially.
-* Vanilla Auction: Use cases include time-based drip auction (like CryptoKitties), single auction
-* Dutch Auction:
-* Reverse Dutch Auction:
-* Flash Sale: fixed quantity; fixed price; parallel sales, first come first served until gone.
-* Buy Now: Can be applied to any sale; a price that is above current market rate and allows you to purchase the Next FortuneCookie.

 View the [Bake Sale](www.fortunecookies.io/bakesale).

 ## Earn GoodFortune on Ethereum